telerik/xaml-docs/controls/radcallout/features/popupusage/animations.md

 ### Reveal Animation

-The __CalloutAnimation.Reveal__ animation animate the clipping effect to the control.
+The __CalloutAnimation.Reveal__ animation animates the clipping effect to the control.

 #### __[C#] Example 7: Setting Reveal Animation__
 {{region csharp-radcallout-features-animations-8}}